microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/virtualeventregistration.md

 Namespace: microsoft.graph

-Represents a registrant's registration record for a [virtualEvent](../resources/virtualevent.md).
+Represents a registrant's registration record for a [virtualEventWebinar](../resources/virtualeventwebinar.md).

-Currently, only [virtualEventWebinar](../resources/virtualeventwebinar.md) is supported.

 Inherits from [entity](../resources/entity.md).